211 Crew: Formation

-When founded, the gang embraced symbols traditionally associated with Irish, Nazi and Viking culture, some members have tattoos of shamrocks, Viking horns, swastikas and/or other Nazi sigils.
-Members refer to each other as "Irishmen", or "Mugs".Though the gang has alleged ties to the Aryan Brotherhood, there is no prohibition on members sleeping with other races.
-Many 211 Crew members have interracial children.
-Many have classified 211 Crew as a white supremacist prison gang.
-However, it maintains positive relations with the Juggalos, a multi-ethnic gang, and 211 Crew members, including its founders, have been documented with ties to black inmates.
-Israel Davis, father of Benjamin Davis, has stated that his son is not a racist and has two black siblings.
-However, 211 Crew members have also been linked to racially motivated murders of African Americans, making the gang's official stance on race unclear.
+According to 2-11s own lore the gang was named because Benjamin Davis and his co-defendants were all charged with a string of robberies.
+Davis was a former member of the Bloods gang and formed a minority style gang with his co-defendants.
+Originally it was called 2-11 Irish Crew but as they recruited people without Irish heritage it just became 2-11 Crew.

+Eventually 2-11 merged with the Colorado prison gangs Aryan Syndicate and ANP (American Nazi Party but no relation to the group founded by Rockwell).
+The new group was called Aryan Empire.
+Eventually the gang just went back to being called 2-11.

+Benjamin Davis was transferred to Wyoming State Penitentiary in Rawlins where he was found dead of an apparent suicide in August of 2017.

 Notable incidents

-In 1997, African immigrant Oumar Dia was murdered by 211 Crew gang members while waiting for a bus in Denver.

-In 2013, 211 Crew member Evan Spencer Ebel, murdered a local pizza delivery man in order to use his work clothes and paraphernalia as a disguise.
+In 2013, 211 Crew member Evan Spencer Ebel murdered a local pizza delivery man in order to use his work clothes and paraphernalia as a disguise.
 Ebel then drove to the home of Colorado Department of Corrections head Tom Clements and called at the door, under the ruse of delivering a pizza.
 When Clements answered, Ebel shot him several times.
-After murdering Clements on the steps of his own home, Ebel immediately fled; authorities finally caught up to him on a Texas highway, possibly on his way to Mexico.
-Ebel refused to surrender and engaged in a protracted, high speed car chase with pursuing law enforcement officers.
+After murdering Clements on the steps of his own home, Ebel immediately fled.
+Authorities caught up to him on a Texas highway, possibly on his way to Mexico.
+Ebel refused to surrender and engaged in a protracted high-speed car chase with pursuing law enforcement officers.
 The pursuit came to an end after Ebel crashed into a gravel truck.
 Following the accident, Ebel began a gunfight with police, being shot multiple times in the process.
 Ebel was taken to the hospital, but never regained consciousness and was removed from life support the following day.